jshaffstall/PyPhysicsSandbox/README.md

 You can omit the mass parameter and the mass will be set proportional to the area of the shape.

+To change the text set the object to a variable and use the `.text("new text here")` function.

 ```python
 line(p1, p2, thickness, mass)
 static_line(p1, p2, thickness)